How to Organize Image Licenses, Permissions, and Source Notes

 Ignoring derivative changes

-If you alter an image substantially, make sure the license or permission allows that change.
-Some image licenses permit adaptation, while others do not.
-Note the nature of the edit in your record.
+If you alter an image substantially, make sure the license or permission allows it.
+Some licenses permit adaptation; others do not.
+Always note the nature of the edit in the record so future users know exactly what was done.

 A simple workflow for teams